uf-mil/mil/docs/development/contributing.md

 contribute this change back to the lab.

 Note this guide does not explore how to build or test changes to code (which should be done prior to submitting your changes).
-For this information, view the [Developement Guide](development_guide).
+For this information, view the [Development Guide](development_guide).

 ## Join the uf-mil github organization
 Our current workflow does not use forks, meaning in order to contribute you